lemmingapex/ProjectEuler/Problem084/README.md

 N is 4 in this case.

 ## Thoughts
 I modeled the board and basic game mechanics utilizing the computer's PRNG.
-Let a player take 10000 rolls, and keep track of which squares they end on, and then normalize the distribution.
-I am not sure how a rigorous statistically analysis would be preformed.
+Simulate 10000000 rolls of one player, and keep track of which squares they end on, and then normalize the distribution.
+Tweaked the model a bit to get it accurate to 4 decimal places.
+Interesting to see what happens at other values of N as well.
+I am not sure how a very rigorous statistically analysis would be preformed.

 ## Run-time
 Unknown.